daaf/derekfarr/content/docs/about/about-this-site.md

 ---
-title: About This Site
+title: About this site
 weight: 2
 ---
-# About This Site
+# About this site

 This site is a basic exemplar of the [Jamstack](https://jamstack.wtf/).
 It uses:[](https://gohugo.io)